Home Partner

 Other inputs for my desktop system (besides a digital feed from my computer), include a CD transport, minidisk player, and D/A. They are located off to the extreme left side of my desktop.
 My turntable and phono preamp are in another room about 20 feet from my desktop.
 When I want to listen to an LP I just run a pair of RCA cables from my Vendetta preamp to a spare line level input on my desktop preamp.

 Obviously a desktop environment imposes certain physical limitations on the size of the speakers in your system.
 Using anything bigger than a smallish bookshelf speaker creates both ergonomic and sonic problems.
 While a bigger t desktop allows larger maximum speaker, three-way floor-standing transducers will never find their way comfortably into a desktop environment.
 In a conventional room-based two-channel system the general rule of thumb is that you should use the largest speaker a room will properly support, but with a desktop system the trick is to use the smallest speaker that will still give you adequate dynamic impact and integration with your subwoofer.
 Even mid-sized bookshelf speakers can impose placement, diffraction, and driver geometry issues that can noticeably degrade their desktop performance.
-On a computer desktop small is beautiful.
+On a computer desktop you must remember that small is beautiful.

 The Lay Of The Land